chrisbarnettster/ansible_docker_tensorflow/README.md

 # ansible_docker_tensorflow

-Basic details for setting up ansible, docker and tensorflow
+Basic details for setting up Ansible, Docker and TensorFlow

 :bowtie: I run a [Scientific Linux](https://www.scientificlinux.org/) 7 system - this is based on RedHat Linux.
 Everything I do is with Scientific Linux 7 in mind.
 Apologies other Linux afficionados.
 Please clone and mod to suit your preferences.